LanLab/STECFinder/README.md

 # STECFinder
-Clustering and Serotyping of Shigatoxin producing E. coli using genomic cluster specific markers This tool can identify the serotype of STEC using cluster-specific genes and O-antigen/H-antigen genes.
+Clustering and Serotyping of Shigatoxin producing E. coli using genomic cluster specific markers.

+This tool can identify the serotype of STEC using cluster-specific genes and O-antigen/H-antigen genes.
 Input is either illumina reads (fastq.gz) or genome assemblies (fasta).